lfarroco/verbo-lang/README.md

 # verbo-lang
-An experiment on creating a programming the language defined in natural language.
+An experiment on programming in natural language.

 ## Table of Contents